 Members or insured persons means all people covered by a policy, including the policy holder, spouse, dependant children and student dependants.

-Non-emergency ambulance includes all ambulance services provided by a state government ambulance service or a private ambulance service recognised by Teachers Health, other than those defined under emergency ambulance transport and not including inter-hospital transfers.
+Non-emergency ambulance includes all ambulance services provided by a state government ambulance service or a private ambulance service recognised by Nurses & Midwives Health, other than those defined under emergency ambulance transport and not including inter-hospital transfers.
 Examples of services payable include: